dbrugne/donut/README.md

 - [] Add color band field
 - [] Refactor form error message display (use layout message box and middleware)
 - [] Template user profile
+- [] #cloudinary integration
+-- [] Remove Multiparty and crate
+-- [] Implement the new connect-multiparty version or fork the project to avoid tmpFiles -- [] Customized configuration (maxFiles, MaxFilesSize...)
+-- [] Auto removing of tmp files
+-- [] Rationnalize avatar/background with common accessor (client/server) that return only a valid url

 Room profile:
 - [] Edit form
 - [] Template
 - [] Add customizable color band on room
-- [] Repair auto-join room when come from homepage (need replacing room id with name everywhere)
 - [] (irc) ACL on room => who is OP, set OP, remove OP, can change baseline, can kick users
 - [] (irc) Kick users
+- [] #cloudinary integration

 Repair:
+- [] Repair auto-join room when come from homepage (need replacing room id with name everywhere)
-- [] Move open onetoone and view profile in MainView
+- [x] Move open onetoone and view profile in MainView
 - [] CSRF and nested forms and 304
-- Image
--- [] Auto removing of tmp files => #cloudinary integration -- [] Rationnalize avatar/background with common accessor (client/server) that return only a valid url

 Chat:
 - [] Chat callback on homepage => /!#DagnirDae